ThePhaseless/litwave/readme.md

 ## Environment Variables

 Set the following environment variables in a `.env` file in the host/proxy folders of the project.

+> [!IMPORTANT]
-Do not add spaces around the `=` sign.
+> Do not add spaces around the `=` sign.

 ### For Proxy